 End-to-End Encryption (E2EE) for Dropbox, Google Drive and Co.

+At Boxcryptor we have specialized in the secure use of cloud storage.
 If you are making use of a cloud storage for saving your files, you most likely want to rest assured that those files remain protected within the cloud at all times - no matter whether those files are important documents or the pictures you have taken during your last holiday trip.
 No-one other than you should be able to gain access to these files.
-Some cloud storage providers offer some sort of protection (against unauthorized access).
-Still, you as a user of such services would sleep better at night knowing that your most valuable files do not exist in their legible form outside of your own, personal device (i.e. on a server or during the transmission process to a server).
-This is only possible with secure end-to-end encryption.
-In this article, we would like to introduce end-to-end encryption to you and explain its’ functionality to some extent.

 What is End-to-End Encryption (E2EE)?